Avoxel284/Avoxel284/README.md

 - (Learning) C++ & C# for game development

 ## Favourite language?
 NodeJS.
 Clean syntax.
 Includes OOP but not required.
-I love it.
 TypeScript is also awesome